Updated: Jan 6

-Look at ways to increase your sale activity (calls, meetings, etc.) or improve the quality of what you do so you can secure/attracting, engaging and getting a commitment from high valued clients.
+Look at ways to increase your sale activity (calls, meetings, etc.) or improve the quality of what you do so you can secure/attract, engage, and get a commitment from high-valued clients.

 Remember: You don't go to the gym to lift the same weight over and over

 Being in the digital era, the use of social media in sales is a must.
 As a sales professional, it's a great platform to showcase your brand and show your expertise.
 The good thing is that you get to use the same principles learned like value proposition, customer profile, personas, etc. to really be specific to your message.